lucasvtiradentes/tscanner/packages/vscode-extension/README.md

 ### Getting Started

 1. Open a TypeScript/TSX workspace in VS Code
-2. Click the tscanner icon in the activity bar
+2. Click the TScanner icon in the activity bar
 3. Issues appear automatically in the sidebar
 4. Click any issue to jump to its location